RohitKuwar/javascript-questions-for-practice/README.md

 #### Answer: B

+Explanation:
-"Let's do it!" gets added to Execution stack & gets executed first.
-Then f1() functions are called which are added to Execution stack & are executed.
-And finally setTimeout() function is called which is a Browser API call added to & executed from Job Queue by callback function
+- "Let's do it!" gets added to Execution stack & gets executed first
+- Then f1() functions are called which are added to Execution stack & are executed
+- And finally setTimeout() function is called which is a Browser API call added to & executed from Job Queue by callback function

 </p>
 </details>